How to Care for Your Hands Daily

 • Prevent discomfort caused by dryness.

-• Support a polished appearance that boosts confidence.
+• Improve the appearance of your hands that boosts confidence.

 • Use lukewarm water rather than very hot water.